HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/user_registry_consideration/plan_ureg_ov.md

 # User registry options

 HCL Digital Experience provides various security configuration tasks.
 In previous versions, one task was available and error recovery was uncertain.
-Also in previous version, you were unable to expand your user registry to meet growing business needs.
+Also in previous versions, you were unable to expand your user registry to meet growing business needs.
 HCL DX 9.5 and later offer multiple tasks and you can fine-tune your system to meet your business needs.

 You have the following general security options to choose from: